GarimaSharma1402/number_plate_detection/README.md

-Detect vehicle number from number plate of a given image of car with a clear displaying number plate.
+Detect vehicle number from number plate of a given image of car with a clear displaying number plate using python libraries.